Objectivity's Blind-Spot: The Dunning-Kruger EffectPosted by Petr Ludwig

 Do Not Make Steadfast Opinions on Matters You Know Little About

-Disinformation, a lack of information, or information skewed by the media are dangerous.
-If you are going to be choosing positions on matters about which you have little or no trustworthy information, you are at risk of becoming susceptible to the Dunning-Kruger effect.
+Disinformation, a lack of information, or information skewed by biased sources are dangerous.
+If you are choosing positions on matters about which you have little or no trustworthy information, you are at risk of becoming susceptible to the Dunning-Kruger effect.
 Therefore, you should look towards gaining objective information by getting it from quality sources such as academic research.

 Don’t Have Dogmas

 The concept behind this quote is an effective tool towards preventing the onset of the Dunning-Kruger effect.
 Even if you believe in something very deeply, try acknowledging that it just might not be true.
-Always acknowledge the possibility that you may be under the influence of the Dunning-Kruger effect.
+Always acknowledge the possibility that you may be under the influence of the Dunning-Kruger effect whether the concept is big or small.
 If Adolf Hitler and Anders Breivik had acknowledged this, for example, then their actions may not have reached the scale that they did.

 Educate Yourselves and Seek Feedback